terjanq/Flag-Capture/Xiomara 2018/Marioes dream/README.md

 Apart from this issue, I quickly invented an algorithm working within expected time complexity and even quicker implemented the solution.
 If we know how the `xor` operation works, the solution is super easy.
 Here are four observations leading to an algorithm:
-- The binary representation of `p` must be 1 bit shorter than x.
+- The binary representation of `p` must be at least 1 bit shorter than x.
 - We can put either `0` or `1` for each position in `p` where the corresponding bit in `x` is set to `0`.
 - In order to ''change'' `1` in `x` to `0` in `p` at corresponding positions we have to set at least one empty bit to `1` at the left.
 - If we ''change'' the bit `0` to `1`, every bit at the right can be either `1` or `0` so the results increases of `2^i`  where `i` is the position of examined bit (from left to right, starting with 0).